-It is recommended to operate in automatic tuning mode.
+It is recommended to operate in automatic tuning mode for general use.

-Non-automatic mode (pwm_autoscale=0) should be taken into account only with well-known motor and operating conditions.
-In this case, programming via the UART interface is required.
-The operating parameters PWM GRAD and PWM OFS can be determined in automatic tuning mode initially.
+Half-automatic regulation (pwm_autograd=0), or velocity-based scaling (pwm_autoscale=0) should be considered only with fixed motor type and supply voltage.
+In this case, initializing PWM_GRAD resp.
+PWM_GRAD and PWM_OFS via the UART interface is required.
+The operating parameters can be determined in automatic tuning mode initially.
+These modes offer reduced PWM amplitude jitter.